KLFitter/KLFitter/doc/WhatIsKLF.md

 ![](BoostedLikelihoodTopLeptonJets.png)

-### Allhadronic ttbar events
+### All-hadronic ttbar events

-The following likelihood is implemented in the class `LikelihoodTopAllHadronic` for the reconstruction of allhadronic ttbar events.
+The following likelihood is implemented in the class `LikelihoodTopAllHadronic` for the reconstruction of all-hadronic ttbar events.
 It consists of Breit-Wigner distributions for the top-quarks and the W-bosons and transfer functions for the six jets.
 As in the case of `LikelihoodTopLeptonJets`, the top-quark mass can be chosen to be fixed or a free parameter in the fit.